 I love these Rainbow Salad Rolls for snacks - they're a great mid-afternoon pick-me-up when my brain starts slogging.

-They're also great for weekday lunches when I'm working and don't have time to make a quick lunch (much healthier than fast food lunch!).
-And, on busy weeknights when we're doing the work event-kid activity-sports shuffle, these are great grab-and-go dinners, too!
+They're also great for weekday lunches when I'm working and don't have time to make a quick lunch.
+It's so much healthier than fast food lunch!
+Also a freat option on busy weeknights when we're doing the work event-kid activity-sports shuffle, these are great grab-and-go dinners, too!

 I like to dip these Rainbow Salad Rolls into my 10-Minute Thai Peanut Sauce.
 The sauce gives the rolls a sweet, tangy finish.